MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/aad-sync-with-tul.md

 # AAD sync with Kaizala Tenant User List

 The Azure Active Directory (AAD) sync feature lets you sync user information in AAD with the Kaizala Tenant User List (TUL).
-As an admin, you can import data and sync changes occurring in your on-premises AAD.
+As an admin, you can import data and sync changes occurring in your AAD.
 You can use this feature for:

-- **User management** - Any new user changes in the directory is automatically synced with the organization admin and associated groups.
-For example, if a user’s phone number is changed in the AAD, the information will be updated in TUL as well as in the organization groups.
-Similarly, if a user is deleted from the organization’s AAD, the user is automatically removed from TUL and the organization groups.
+- **User management** - Any user changes in AAD are automatically synced with the organization directory and associated groups.
+For example, if a user’s phone number is changed in the AAD, the information will be updated in the organization directory.
+Similarly, if a user is deleted from the organization’s AAD, the user is automatically removed from the organization group.

 - **Dynamic group management** - Allows you to dynamically create and manage groups based on rules and user attributes.
 For example, you can set a rule to create a group for employees with the *Senior Manager* designation in the *Finance* department.

-### Prerequisites
+### Prerequisite

-- You must be a Kaizala organization admin with a Kaizala Pro license.
+You must be a Kaizala organization admin with a Kaizala Pro license.
-- Your organization must also have licenses for Microsoft Exchange and SharePoint Online.

 ## How the AAD sync feature works

-- Any new users added in the AAD of the organization will be added automatically to the TUL.
+- New users added in the AAD of the organization are automatically added to the organization directory.
-- Users deleted from the AAD will be automatically removed from the TUL and all organization groups.
+- Users deleted from the AAD are automatically removed from the organization directory and all organization groups.
 - Any information change in the AAD will sync with the TUL.
-For example, if the phone number of a user is changed in the AAD, the number will be automatically updated in all the organization groups.
+For example, if designation of a user is changed in the AAD, the change is automatically reflected in the organization directory.
-- You can import data from a CSV file.
-However, imported data can be edited unlike AAD synced data that is updated directly only from the directory.

 ## Configure the AAD-TUL sync